AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/apiReview/msal-browser.api.md

 // src/app/PublicClientNext.ts:88:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/app/PublicClientNext.ts:89:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/config/Configuration.ts:246:5 - (ae-forgotten-export) The symbol "InternalAuthOptions" needs to be exported by the entry point index.d.ts
+// src/controllers/StandardController.ts:423:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/controllers/StandardController.ts:1140:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/controllers/StandardController.ts:2246:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/controllers/StandardController.ts:2247:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/index.ts:8:12 - (tsdoc-characters-after-block-tag) The token "@azure" looks like a TSDoc tag but contains an invalid character "/"; if it is not a tag, use a backslash to escape the "@"
 // src/index.ts:8:4 - (tsdoc-undefined-tag) The TSDoc tag "@module" is not defined in this configuration
 // src/navigation/NavigationClient.ts:36:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen